Mjz86/C_colon/mcc.md

 - there are 8 main steps( might ):

- 1. determine the dependency graph of the mcc files, irs and modules ( to help realize parallelization opportunities, and determine if some steps are not necessary if the result is cached and valid).
+ 1.  lex then parse the module to the contextless AST object.

- 2. compile to the AST object/modules.
+ 2. compile the contextless AST to mcc ir-0 ,( "high level IR" ).

- 3. compile the asts to mcc ir-0 .
+ 3. determine the dependency graph of the mcc files, irs and modules ( to help realize parallelization opportunities, and determine if some steps are not necessary if the result is cached and valid).

- 4. for every `constexpr` ir-0 path, evaluate all `constexpr` code and generate mcc ir-1 files.
+ 4. for every `constexpr` ir-0 path, evaluate all `constexpr` code and generate mcc ir-1 files ( " mid level ir").

- 5. for every ir-1 file, optimize the code to ir-2 files.
+ 5. for every ir-1 file,  evaluate  qualification verification and run the  synth engine, optimize the code to ir-2 files.

  6. using all of the summary and dependency graph information, we make an ir-3 file for each partially-independent unit of execution in the graph to be optimized, we do the processing of these files then we, link all ir-3 files in the mcc linker to an ir-4 file, this is ThinLTO style .